sosoandso/sosoandso/README.md

-- 👋 Hi, I’m @sosoandso aka Seyram
+- 👋 Hi, I’m @sosoandso aka Seyram!
-- 👀 I’m interested in learning effectively towards becoming a software developer oneday.
+- 👀 I’m interested in learning effectively towards becoming a software developer or DevOps engineer.
-- 💞️ I’m looking to collaborate on some projects (As an amateur this will really help!) or things you may think might help me improve.
+- 💞️ I’m looking to collaborate on some projects (As a junior, this will really help!)
 - 📫 How to reach me - on here!
-Looking forward to meeting you :)!
+Looking forward to meeting you and possibly working with you in the future :)!

 <!---